-- Additional interventions will be implemented as necessary and these interventions will be monitored and evaluated. - Additional help will be sought appropriately from EPs, IES, ESWS etc. - Some pupils will have individualised provision maps, behaviour plans, risk assessments or health care plans, some pupils may be allocated a mentor. - Reviews will be held regularly with families, considering acceptable meeting times.
-The parents and pupil will be respectfully listened to and their views will inform personalised learning pathways. - TAs will be trained so that they can encourage and support pupils, regardless of communication needs, to make their views known. - Transition arrangements will be personalised to support additional need. - The SENCo will be appropriately qualified and have the skills required to meet statutory duties. - Designated finances will be used appropriately to meet needs without reducing independence. - Staff training will reflect the needs of the current school community - Parents will be given clear routes to access support, and be encouraged to bring a supporter to meetings if desired. - The school will follow the latest statutory guidance, currently the CoP 2014.
+- Additional interventions will be implemented as necessary and these interventions will be monitored and evaluated. - Additional help will be sought appropriately from HKRC Hub. - Some pupils will have support plans, behaviour plans, risk assessments or health care plans.
+Some pupils may be allocated a mentor. - Reviews will be held regularly with families, considering acceptable meeting times.
+The parents and pupil will be respectfully listened to and their views will inform personalised learning pathways. - TAs will be trained so that they can encourage and support pupils, regardless of communication needs, to make their views known. - Transition arrangements will be personalised to support additional need. - The SENCO will be appropriately qualified and have the skills required to meet statutory duties. - Designated finances will be used appropriately to meet needs without reducing independence. - Staff training will reflect the needs of the current school community - Parents will be given clear routes to access support, and be encouraged to bring a supporter to meetings if desired. - The school will follow the latest statutory guidance, currently the CoP 2015.